 A few years ago, customizing an image with text meant hiring a graphic designer or, at the very least, investing your time and money in photo-editing software.
 Today you can add text to images in a matter of minutes with no software upgrade, no expensive expert, and no headaches.

-As social media sharing has intensified, a wide range of online applications for image editing—including adding text—have popped up.
-We tested four of the most popular apps.
+As social media sharing has intensified, a wide range of online applications for image editing—including adding text—have popped up, some of them are very innovative AI photo tools worth discovering.
+We tested seven of the most popular apps.

 What we looked for in text-adding apps